mbarkhau/bumpver/CONTRIBUTING.md

    - https://github.com/google/styleguide/blob/gh-pages/pyguide.md

 Keep in mind, that all of this is about the form of your code, and catching common pitfalls or gotchas.
-None of this releives you of the burdon of thinking about your code.
+None of this relieves you of the burden of thinking about your code.
 The reason to use linters and type checking is not to have a tool to make your code correct, but to support you to make your code correct.

 For now I won't go into the effort of writing yet another style guide.
 Instead, if your code passes `make fmt lint`, then it's acceptable.
-Every time you encounter a linting error, consider it as an opportinity to learn a best practice and look up the error code.
+Every time you encounter a linting error, consider it as an opportunity to learn a best practice and look up the error code.

 [^1]: Linux, MacOS and [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)